paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 ## CPU resource metrics

-The utilization of a CPU is mainly dependent on which resource is trying to access it.
-A scheduler exists in the kernel which is responsible for scheduling resources, mainly two and those are threads (single or multi) and interrupts.
-The scheduler gives different priorities to the different resources.
-Below list explain the priorities from highest to lowest.
+The utilization of a CPU is dependent on which resource is trying to access it.
+A scheduler exists in the kernel which is responsible for scheduling resources.
+It gives different priorities to the different resources.
+The next list explain the priorities from highest to lowest.

-Hardware Interrupts - These are requests created by hardware on the system to process data.
+Hardware Interrupts - requests created by hardware on the system to process data.
 This interrupt does this without waiting for current program to finish.
 It is unconditional and immediate.
-For example, a key stroke, mouse movement, a NIC may signal that a packet has been received.
+For example, a key stroke, mouse movement, a Network Card Interface may signal that a packet arrived.

-Soft Interrupts - These are kernel software interrupts to do maintenance of the kernel.
+Soft Interrupts - kernel software interrupts to do maintenance of the kernel.
 For example, the kernel clock tick thread is a soft interrupt.
 On a regular interval it checks and make sure that a process has not passed its allotted time on a processor.

 Real Time Threads - A real time process may come on the CPU and preempt (or “kick off) the kernel..